Waterers and Weeders Wanted!

 - Take all trash and plant debris that you do not compost within your plot to your home, or to a trash collection location.

 - Simple, non-permanent structures, such as trellises are allowed.

 - The garden is open dawn to dusk, seven days a week.

 - Children, friends, and family are welcome in the garden.
 Gardeners are expected to ensure that any guests they invite to the garden also abide by garden policies.

 - Pets must remain outside of the garden fence.

-- Crops harvested from the main garden will be donated to the Welbourne food pantry every Monday afternoon.
-If you would like to donate any produce from your plot, you can put it in the donation crate.
+- Crops harvested from the food pantry beds will be donated to the Welbourne food pantry every Monday afternoon.

 Community Behavior and Non-discrimination